-If you are not satisfied with the decision may regarding your complaint or where a penalty is imposed e.g., for failure to make satisfactory academic progress, failure to pay fees or for an act of misconduct, you can submit an appeal.
+If you are not satisfied with the decision made regarding your complaint, or if a penalty is imposed - such as for failure to make satisfactory academic progress, failure to pay fees, or for an act of misconduct-you have right to submit an appeal.

-To submit an appeal please complete the online Complaint and Appeals Form can be accessed from your student portal.
-The appeal must be submitted within 20 working days of the initial decision being made.
-Your encouraged to submit all the evidence in supporting the appeal.
+To submit an appeal, please complete the online Complaint and Appeals Form available through your student portal.
+The appeal must be submitted within 20 working days of the initial decision.
+Your encouraged to submit all relevant evidence to support your appeal.

 You will receive a confirmation on receipt of a formal appeal.
-Generally, a decision will be made within 20 working days of the formal receipt of the appeal.
-You will be notified of the resolution and outcome of appeal in writing.
+Generally, a decision will be made within 20 working days of the formal receipt of its receipt.
+You will be notified in writing of the resolution and outcome of appeal of your appeal.